lingui/js-lingui/website/docs/tutorials/cli.md

 ## Catalogs in VCS and CI

 The `locale/_build` folder and `locale/*/*.js` (compiled catalogs) are safe to be ignored by your VCS.
-What you do need to keep in VCS are the json files (`locale/*/*.json`) that contain the messages for translators.
-The JavaScript functions that return the actual translations when your app runs in production are created from those json files.
+What you do need to keep in VCS are the JSON files (`locale/*/*.json`) that contain the messages for translators.
+The JavaScript functions that return the actual translations when your app runs in production are created from those JSON files.
 See [Excluding build files](/docs/guides/excluding-build-files.md) guide for more info.

 If you're using a CI, it is a good idea to add the `yarn extract` and `yarn compile` commands to your build process.